hyphacoop/organizing/2020-02-12-standup-meeting.md

     - handbook cannot use colour code to track status
     - dc: propose draft in handbook
     - bl: don't use the current spreadsheet too much stuff in current one and have too much noise
-    - bl: consistance colour code
+    - bl: consistent colour code
     - pc: want to use current sheet for next round
     - bl: the template isn't suitable for us have other stuff that we don't need
     - pc: bl feel free to create a new